 - For first aid and medical response to exposures, see Section 4: First-Aid Measures

 - To respond to a spill or leak, look in Section 6: Accidental Release Measures

-Request a free chart showing the sections of an SDS, and how those sections relate to the details on a chemical label.
+Receive a complimentary chart showing the sections of an SDS, and how those sections relate to the details on a chemical label.